DrakeRyzer/SW5e-Episode-2/Equipment/Weapons/0-Weapon Properties/index.md

 If you attack with a Rapid weapon as part of the Attack action on your turn, you can use a bonus action immediately after to make a ranged attack with it.
 This attack deals damage equal on a hit, instead of 2d4.

 ### Double v1
-If you attack with a double weapon as part of the Attack action on your turn, you can use a bonus action immediately after to make another melee attack with it. ***The bonus action attack requires two hands to use and deals 1d4 damage on a hit, instead of its normal weapon damage die.***
+If you attack with a double weapon as part of the Attack action on your turn, you can use a bonus action immediately after to make another melee attack with it. ***The bonus action attack requires two hands to use and deals 1d4 damage on a hit, instead of its normal weapon damage die.
+You don’t add your ability modifier to the attack roll of the bonus attack, unless that modifier is negative.***

 ### Double v2
-If you attack with a double weapon as part of the Attack action on your turn, you can use a bonus action immediately after to make another melee attack with it. ***The bonus action attack requires two hands to use and is made with disadvantage, regardless of circumstance.***
+If you attack with a double weapon as part of the Attack action on your turn, you can use a bonus action immediately after to make another melee attack with it. ***The bonus action attack requires two hands to use and is made with disadvantage, regardless of circumstance.
+You don’t add your ability modifier to the attack roll of the bonus attack, unless that modifier is negative.***